 The system of penalties under the Housing Act 2004 were reviewed and modified by the Housing and Planning Act 2016, which amongst other things introduced the new concept (for housing) of “fixed penalty notices” – a civil penalty (up to £30000) that can be issued instead of criminal legal proceedings that are more time consuming and costly to adminster.
 Appeals are possible to the First-Tier Tribunal (Property Chamber – Residential Property) (FTT).

 For local authorities the civil penalties scheme provided a much more cost effective means to deal with legal infringements.
 The penalties issued must be commensurate with the level of offence and follow a council policy with a “matrix” indicating the fine levels and reasoning.
 Click here to view an example matrix.

-Letting a licensable HMO without a licence is an offence and can result in a fine of up to £20,000.
-This applies to a person having control or managing the property.
+Letting a licensable HMO without a licence is an offence and can result in unlimited fines (often in the range of £10,000-£40000) or the civil penalty as an alternative to prosecution.
+The penalties apply to any person(s)/company(s) having control and/or managing the property.

 What About Appeals?